 Extended vacancies create cash flow strain in ways that don’t always appear on a standard P&L. Remaining team members absorb extra work, which leads to overtime costs and potential burnout.
 Projects stall.
 Client deliverables slip.
 Revenue recognition gets delayed.
 For revenue-generating roles like salespeople, the math becomes even more stark because an empty seat means deals that simply don’t close.

 A shorter time-to-fill translates directly to faster revenue generation and reduced losses.
 That connection makes time-to-fill a crucial ROI driver worth tracking alongside your other financial KPIs.
-For staffing firms in particular, long time-to-fill can also pressure liquidity—especially if you’re navigating payroll funding for staffing firms while trying to keep delivery and placements moving.
+For staffing firms in particular, long time-to-fill can also pressure liquidity—especially if you’re navigating payroll funding for staffing firms while trying to keep delivery and placements moving, or deciding when a growing startup should bring in an outsourced CFO to manage rising financial complexity around headcount.

 How to calculate the cost of vacancy